Zackptg5/TWRP-DualBoot-Guac-Unified/README.md

+## Deprecated - I don't have a oneplus 7 series phone anymore and so won't be updating this.
+Feel free to fork and modify/update - just be careful with the repartitioning (This was tested for Android Q, things may be different for 11)

 # TWRP-DualBoot-Guac-Unified

 Modified TWRP (Mauronofrio's build) and installer script for all OP7/Pro/5G variants that re-purposes userdata for true dual booting.
 You can still use this as a regular stock twrp zip - one stop shop for magisk, verity, and/or forced encryption modifications